viper3400/MovieSearchEngine/README.md

 MovieMetaEngine.IMovieMetaSearch search = new OfdbWebGatewayConnector.OfdbWgMovieMetaSearch();
 ```

-The UIs within the solution are for testing purpose only and not intended for production by no means.
+The UIs within the solution are for testing purpose only and by no means intended for production.

 This piece of work makes usage of the Html Agility Pack: https://htmlagilitypack.codeplex.com/